 When the heavens welcome us home again, Stardust, you and me.

 Thus no counterfeit joy deceived us, we knew there was a price to pay,

 Yet with value in the recompense, we settled our debt each day.

 Often with an interest earned, when our breathing so aligned,

-Oh, these journeys are rarely filled, my friends, o’er land or on the road,
+Oh, these journeys are rarely filled, it’s true,